FREQUENTLY ASKED QUESTIONS

 - NOTE: There is a minimum school order of 40 bundles (a total of both bundles, Vegetable and Apple; for instance, 20 Vegetable bundles and 20 Apple bundles = 40 total bundles).

-- -Invoice will be generated and emailed to the school champion after order is processed.
+- Week of October 16th: Invoice for product will be generated and emailed to the school champion after order is processed with payment options.

 - -10 days in advance of the delivery day, schools will be notified of their specific delivery date and 3 hour delivery window either morning or afternoon.

 9) How does the school enrol in Fresh from the Farm?

 - -The school champion registers at the ENROL page and selects the school board and the school and completes the contact information.
 Please be sure to include a second contact at the school (e.g., principal, vice-principal, administration).
 The email for the school champion is the primary contact for Fresh from the Farm; all communication will be sent to that address.
 ENROL the school in the language (English, French) that the school operates in.

 - -The School Champion will receive a confirmation email and a link to set up a password for access to submit the school order and make changes to the contact information.